-- (a) Day means calendar day unless otherwise indicated as business day or school day; - (b) Business day means Monday through Friday, except for Federal and State holidays (unless holidays are specifically included in the designation of business day, as in 300.148(d) (1)(ii)). - (e)(1) School day means any day, including a partial day that children are in attendance at school for instructional purposes. - (2) School day has the same meaning for all children in school, including children with and without disabilities, except for pre-school aged children with mild to moderate disabilities for whom a school day shall consist of a minimum of a two and one-half (2 1/2) hours.
+- (a) Day means calendar day unless otherwise indicated as business day or school day; - (b) Business day means Monday through Friday, except for Federal and State holidays (unless holidays are specifically included in the designation of business day, as in 300.148(d)(1)(ii)). - (c)(1) $School\ day$ means any day, including a partial day that children are in attendance at school for instructional purposes. - (2) School day has the same meaning for all children in school, including children with and without disabilities, except for pre-school aged children with mild to moderate disabilities for whom a school day shall consist of a minimum of a two and one-half ( $2\frac{1}{2}$ ) hours.
 A school day for pre-school aged children with severe or profound mental retardation or multiple disabilities shall consist of a minimum of five (5) hours.